Building Sustainable Data Governance Programmes with Agile Concepts

 The need for sustainable data governance is increasing as data grows exponentially and shows no signs of stopping.
 According to research firm Statista, the volume of data/information created, captured, copied, and consumed worldwide will grow to more than 180 zettabytes by 2025, from approximately 79 zettabytes in 2021.

-In a perfect world, a sustainable data governance program built on agile concepts is:
+In a perfect world, a sustainable data governance programme built on agile concepts is:

 - Aligned to the business’ strategies, goals and priorities

-- Championed and universally supported by all of the organization’s executives
+- Championed and universally supported by all of the organisation’s executives

-- Institutionalized with a data asset-oriented philosophy as part of the company’s decision-making culture
+- Institutionalised with a data asset-oriented philosophy as part of the company’s decision-making culture

-- Formalized in its operationalization via defined responsibilities, functions, protocols, processes and metrics
+- Formalised in its operationalisation via defined responsibilities, functions, protocols, processes and metrics

 - Enacted by an engaged staff empowered with the competencies, authorities, compensation and rewards system necessary for its support

 - Enabled by a portfolio of technologies to support the extensible automation of its ongoing implementation.